cf-toolsuite/cf-kaizen/docs/CF.md

 If you're interested in hoisting everything so that it runs on a target foundation, take a look at this [script](../scripts/deploy-on-tp4cf.sh).

-Let's say you already know of a Cloud Foundry API endpoint and your Platform Engineering team has setup Single Sign-On.
+Let's say you already know of a Cloud Foundry API endpoint, and your Platform Engineering team has setup Single Sign-On.

 Well, to get rolling, you could, e.g.,